A Christmas Carol (2004 film): Plot

 On Christmas Eve in London, Ebenezer Scrooge, a miserly moneylender at a counting house, has settled his melancholy into an eternal bitterness towards Christmas and his fellow men.
-He refuses a request from recently widowed Mr. Smythe and his daughter Grace to pay for Mrs. Smythe's funeral, voicing his support for the prisons and workhouses for the poor, and reluctantly accepts his loyal but meek employee Bob Cratchit's (who is the constant target of his cruelty) request to have Christmas Day off, since there will be no business for Scrooge on the day.
+He refuses a request from recently widowed Mr. Smythe and his daughter Grace to pay for Mrs. Smythe's funeral, voicing his support for the prisons and workhouses for the poor, and reluctantly accepts the request from his loyal but meek employee Bob Cratchit (who is the constant target of his cruelty) to have Christmas Day off, since there will be no business for Scrooge on the day.

 As Scrooge leaves for home, he declines his nephew Fred's invitation to Christmas dinner, and encounters a lamp-lighter, a newspaper seller, and an old blind woman, declining each when they ask for help or to give money for charity.
-In his house, Scrooge is visited by the ghost of his deceased long time friend and business partner, Jacob Marley.
-He warns Scrooge to mend his ways, lest he be condemned in the afterlife like he was, informing him that three spirits will visit him during the night.
+Later, in his house, Scrooge sees the ghost of his deceased, long-time friend and business partner, Jacob Marley, who warns Scrooge to mend his ways, lest he be condemned in the afterlife like Marley was, informing him that three spirits will visit him during the night.

 At one o'clock, Scrooge is visited by the fairy-like Ghost of Christmas Past, who shows him visions of his past.
 His father, John William, was sent to prison for unpaid debts and his mother died shortly after, which saw he and his sister Fan separated.
 He went to work in a boot factory and never reunited with Fan, who died giving birth to Fred.
 Along with Marley, Scrooge then apprenticed under Mr. Fezziwig, at which time he met and proposed to a young woman named Emily.
 He and Marley started to pursue money over people, refusing Fezziwig a loan following a downturn in his business.
 Emily leaves Scrooge after realizing how hard-hearted he has become and Marley dies after overworking himself, leaving Scrooge alone.